wiremoons/weather-nim/README.md

 The quickest way I have found to install Nim and then build the `weather` program your self is following the steps:

-1. Open a POwershell command line window
+1. Open a Powershell command line window
 2. Install the packages manager [scoop](https://scoop.sh/) by running: `iwr -useb get.scoop.sh | iex`
 3. Install the packages: Nim; OpenSSL; Git; and GCC: `scoop install nim openssl git gcc`
 4. Clone the *Weather* projects to your computer: `git clone https://github.com/wiremoons/weather.git`